phlco/hw_node_w012_d01/readme.md

 Then create a new pull request against the "completed" branch.

-This should trigger a build on travis.
+This should trigger a build on travis!